Best early Amazon Prime Day 2023 deals on robot vacuums

 - Related: How we choose our products

-The experts at CBS Essentials have found plenty of robot vacuum options for you to choose from.
-All of these robot vacs have a four-star rating or higher and feature many positive reviews.
-The best part?
-All of these top-rated robot vacuums are on sale now.

-Right now, you can discover the best self-emptying robot vacuums that can clean while you're at work, the best 2-in-1 options that can vacuum and mop, the best robot vacuums outfitted with sensors and the best robot vacuums with dual-brush action to tackle pet hair, debris and mess.
-As we previously mentioned, all of these robot vacuums are on sale now.
+Right now, you can discover the best self-emptying robot vacuums that can clean while you're at work, the best 2-in-1 options that can vacuum and mop, the best robot vacuums outfitted with sensors and the best robot vacuums with dual-brush action to tackle pet hair, debris and other messes.

 Best early Amazon Prime Day robot vacuum deals

-Save on robot vacuums from top brands such as Samsung, iRobot and more ahead of Amazon Prime Day 2023.
+Some of the most reliable brands in the business, including Samsung, iRobot and Yeedi are currently offering deep discounts on powerful robot vacuums ahead of Amazon Prime Day 2023.

 The iRobot Roomba j7+ is designed with the issue of dog poop in mind.
 This smart vacuum includes iRobot's P.O.O.P. guarantee, or "Pet Owner Official Promise."
 Your Roomba j7+ is guaranteed to avoid pet waste or iRobot will replace your vacuum for free.